triggerdotdev/trigger.dev/templates/docs/basic-starter.md

 ## ✨ Trigger.dev Basic Starter

-This repo is a basic starting point that has a single (very simple) trigger:
+This template is a basic starting point that has a single (very simple) trigger:

 ```ts
 import { Trigger, customEvent } from "@trigger.dev/sdk";